RaininSaga/UABEAfC/README.md

 Since it is based on UABEA code, what UABEA cannot do, UABEAfC cannot do either.
 RawData, Texture2D, and TextAsset import/export are supported.
 LZ4 and LZMA compression formats are supported.
-If the specified AssetBundle is compressed, it is automatically decomp/comp(repack).
+If the specified AssetBundle is compressed, it is automatically decomp or comp(repack).

 ## Command
   ```UABEfC [Asset]```